terminusgps/python-terminusgps/docs/source/wialon/examples.rst

 Create a new unit and rename it
 ===============================

-1. Import :py:obj:`~terminusgps.wialon.session.WialonSession` and :py:obj:`~terminusgps.wialon.items.WialonUnit`.
+1. Import :py:obj:`~terminusgps.wialon.session.WialonSession` and :py:obj:`~terminusgps.wialon.items.unit.WialonUnit`.

 Let's also import :py:obj:`~terminusgps.wialon.utils.generate_wialon_password` so we don't have to come up with a valid Wialon password ourselves.